Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 * Improvement on the Spaghetti pattern
 * Unlike the bowl of spaghetti, an outstretched length of chain can characterize this pattern
 * each link in the chain is a individual test and its own entity.
-* This however still relies on ridgid execution
+* This however still relies on rigid execution
 * Improvement over the Spaghetti pattern as it segregates individual tests into more or less self-contained units

 ## The Big Ball of Mud Pattern

-* DOes not have any format structures that will allow a distinction between any individual components
+* Does not have any format structures that will allow a distinction between any individual components
-* Test data and results are promiscuously shared amongst most distant and unrelated componoents until everything is global and mutable without warning
+* Test data and results are promiscuously shared amongst most distant and unrelated components until everything is global and mutable without warning
 * Unintentional test failures will occur when a component is changed for a new test without the realization that hundreds of other tests depend on it.
-* Compared to the spaghetti pattern, this state of affiars isin much more dire need of repair
+* Compared to the spaghetti pattern, this state of affairs is in much more dire need of repair
 * Avoid this at all costs

 ## Refactoring Tests